Yulia-O/yulia-o.github.io/_posts/2016-02-01-about-studyjams.md

 <p>And here is the second result you are going to get with my help.
 You will see new business opportunities available for you every new day.
 Because it is magical mirror, not only asking you right questions and X-Raying your business, but this is creating mirror.
 It reflect your beautiful creating personality, highlighting your opportunities, shining your business, admiring your business value, beauty and possibilities.
 Seeing someone loving it you're going to love it too! :-) </p>

 <p>So how to get there?
 The long path starts with first small steps.
 Ask yourself where are you now and where would you like to be in a period.
 Dream about it and start your journey.
 Your web-presence is the first thing to check.
-It is the first small mirror of your business.
+It is the first small mirror of your business. </p>
-It is achievable, and it is interesting game to play.
+<p>It is achievable, and it is interesting game to play.
 It is a puzzle you can play in many different ways.
-And you need a partner, an opponent, an active magical mirror, a coach to see all your scenarios and to choose right.
+And you need a partner, an opponent, an active magical mirror, a coach to see all your scenarios and to choose right.</p>
-We are social beings and we need the feedback.</p>
+We are social beings and we need the feedback.
 <p>You need a guidance to find who you really are.
 To create your awareness.
 To see all your possibilities and opportunities.
 To find what you really want and where do you want to be. </p>
 <p>To find your strengths and unique value.
 To see Your Company DNA.</p>

-Next blog:
+</p>Next blog:
 The [Android Study Jam](http://developerstudyjams.com) is a free series of global, in-person study groups run by the Google Developer Group Community.

 <div class="container">